nibscbioinformatics/modules2/README.md

 To submit module, you need to [create a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) from the forked GitHub repo.

-nf-core uses GitHub Actions provided by GitHub that automatically triggers a series of continuous integration tests.
+GitHub Actions provided by GitHub automatically triggers a series of continuous integration tests on your pull request.
 Once all the tests are successful, your module will be reviewed and approved by nf-core members as soon as possible.

 And you are ready to include the module in a nextflow DSL2 pipeline!